 - Settlement Proposal: The letter should include a detailed proposal for settling the uncertain tax issue(s).
 The taxpayer’s settlement proposal should take into consideration the impact, if any, that the proposed settlement may have on any net operating loss and/or credit carryovers.
 The taxpayer may include in its proposal a provision regarding the resolution of future tax periods.
-While the Department will consider the inclusion of such a provision in any potential settlement, the Department is not required under this Program to settle future tax periods; and
+While DOR will consider the inclusion of such a provision in any potential settlement, DOR is not required under this Program to settle future tax periods; and

 - Signature(s): The submission must be signed under the pains and penalties of perjury by an authorized individual, including a representative authorized under a Power of Attorney (Form M-2848).
 The submission must include the following attestation: “Under the penalties of perjury, I declare that to the best of my knowledge and belief, the facts presented in this request, and all accompanying statements and enclosures, are true, correct, and complete.”